-If, for some reason, the connection must be closed: from My Bluetooth Places, right-click the service name and select Disconnect.
+If, for some reason, the connection must be closed: from My Bluetooth Places, rightclick the service name, and from the shortcut menu, select Disable.

-When an HID connection is closed manually by the operator, the connection's

-"persistence" is broken.
+When an HID connection is closed manually by the operator, the connection's "persistence" is broken.
 The connection must be re-established manually, after which the connection will again persist until broken manually.